You need revenue.

 Development Impact Fees (DIF) are a one-time fee imposed to generate funds for the new or expanded infrastructure required because of development, whether commercial or residential.
 They are not to be used for ongoing operations and maintenance needs.
 We help local governments to identify the areas where such fees are needed, and develop the rigorous study to justify such fees.

-A User Fee Study identifies the full costs of service eligible for recovery from fees and translates those costs into a fee structure for various programs and/or services.
+A Fee Study identifies the full costs of service eligible for recovery from fees and translates those costs into a fee structure for various programs and/or services.
 The full cost of service is derived for each service or activity for city expenditure and organizational information and, in most cases, is first expressed as a fully burdened hourly rate applicable to the time necessary to perform the service or activity.
 It is important to have a strong overall understanding of an agency’s cost structure before designing these fees, and then to have a dialogue about cost recovery policies for them.
 We guide public agencies through these processes with in-depth analysis and recommendations.

 - San Francisco Municipal Transportation Agency